 Herring nets were similar to pilchard nets but a bit deeper as their mesh sizes were larger.
 The herring industry was particularly important during the First World War, when larger vessels were called up for service and the smaller Cornish drifters were vital to feed the nation.
 At this time the majority of the fleet became motorised thanks to financial help from the government.

 Sadly these bumper years of herring fishing came to an end during the 1930s, soon after Boulogne steam trawlers trawled over The Smalls spawning grounds (off the Pembrokeshire coast in West Wales).
 This had a huge impact on the North Cornish herring fishery as herring spawn lies on the seabed and is very vulnerable to damage from trawling (as has been shown in many other areas since).
 By the 1940's the herring fishery on the North coast had died out completely.
 Some of the St Ives vessels still fished off Plymouth, but that too had ceased to be viable fishery.
-Cornish fishermen blamed trawlers fishing in Bigbury Bay where the herring spawned.
+Cornish fishers blamed trawlers fishing in Bigbury Bay where the herring spawned.

 Mackerel fishing in Cornwall

 have been caught by the Cornish for hundreds of years.
 According to Cornish historians mackerel drifting was introduced to St. Ives by Breton fishermen.
 Using the same method as the pilchard drivers, the Cornish fished for mackerel with drift nets from lug rigged sail boats.
 This continued until the introduction of steam drifters in the early 1900s, and eventually motors in the 1920s.
-The Cornish boats were slow to adopt these techniques, and steam powered drifters built in East Anglia dominated the fishery from 1900 and put many sail-powered Cornish fishermen out of business.
+The Cornish boats were slow to adopt these techniques, and steam powered drifters built in East Anglia dominated the fishery from 1900 and put many sail-powered Cornish fishing crews out of business.
 In the 1905 spring mackerel season there were still over 500 sailing drifters working, but many steam drifters had already joined them.
 A few years later there were no sailing luggers.

-fishermen making a great living from abundant winter shoals of mackerel along the south coast of Cornwall.
+making a great living from abundant winter shoals of mackerel along the south coast of Cornwall.
 This wasn’t kept a secret for long.
 In 1976 the first large purse seine netters arrived from Scotland and began fishing for mackerel in industrial fashion.
 Mid-water pair trawling

 also started on a huge scale by visiting Scottish vessels.
 Many of these vessels were landing direct to Russian, Polish, Romanian, Bulgarian and Dutch freezer trawlers, known as factory ships, which could be seen working all along Cornwall’s south coast.
 This boom created employment for many local fishermen, but devastated local mackerel stocks.
 When landings were too large for the demand prices fell and huge quantities of good fish were ‘slipped’ - thrown overboard and left to rot on the seabed.
 In the 1970s ICES fishery scientists estimated that the stock of mackerel in the North East Atlantic was over 30 million.
 By 1995 the stock was estimated at just 2 million.